Sub-Vertical · Mega-Cap Tech

 GenHedge tracks each Mag 7 name individually within the S&P 500 vertical.
 In every issue, you get the top mover, the driver, and the context — whether that's an earnings beat, a product announcement, or a macro repricing.
 No price targets.
 Just what happened and why it matters.

-Mag 7 is in every issue.
+Mag 7 is in the daily Premium briefing.

 Educational content only.
 Not financial advice.
 All investing involves risk.
 Read our full disclosures.